-FSCA offers an Adoption/Foster Care Orientation every 2nd Wednesday of the month from 9-am to noon, and 5-8-pm at our Jackson office.
+FSCA offers an Adoption/Foster Care Orientation at the applicants convenience at our Jackson office.
 If you are a two-parent family, both parents must attend.
 Please join us for more information.

 As part of the foster care orientation process, the State of Michigan has four video segments that must be viewed.
 The topics are What Every Parent Needs to Know, Attachment & Separation, Impact of Fostering, and The Licensing Process.
 You can watch these video segments online by clicking here.